-The very first trademark registered in the UK was the Bass Brewery’s red triangle, registered in 1876, which is still in force today, showing there is no limit to how long a trademark can be in force if you continue using a trademark renewal service your trademark can be protected for as long as you require the need for it and you can be ensured of its safety and the protection of your intellectual property.
+The very first trademark registered in the UK was the Bass Brewery’s red triangle, registered in 1876, which is still in force today, showing there is no limit to how long a trademark can be in force.
+If you continue using a trademark renewal service your trademark can be protected for as long as you require the need for it and you can be ensured of its safety and the protection of your intellectual property.

 Trademark Renewal Service